Albert-is-an-undefined-variable/ANAMM/README.md

 - Calculates only structures with the same number of atoms.
 - Has a low flexibility: Scale bad the cases that two structures that are identical with the exception of a position of a single loop or a flexible terminus typically have a large global backbone.
 This is not a particular case about our program, it happens to any algorithm that optimizes the global RMSD.
 - Any kind of RMSD-based measurement requires prior assignment of atom correspondences.
-- GUI interface is not develop yet
+- GUI interface is not develop yet.

 ### OTHER APPROACHES
 This program uses the common way to build a macro complex, that as we have explained before is called the root-mean-square deviation (RMSD).
 But there are other approaches that we will briefly explain: